 Eligible candidates competing in run-off elections receive an additional allocation of funds from the city's Campaign Finance Board.
-Even more costly is staffing polling sites for an additional day, printing new ballots, trucking costs associated with transporting voting machines, and overtime for police officers assigned to polling sites.
+Even more costly is staffing polling sites for an additional day, printing new ballots, trucking costs associated with transporting voting equipment, and overtime for police officers assigned to polling sites.
 A run-off election currently costs about \$20 million, depending in part on the amount of matching funds for which candidates are eligible.

 This option would save money by eliminating the need for run-off elections through instant run-off voting (IRV), a technique which has been implemented in a number of cities such as San Francisco, Memphis, Minneapolis, and Oakland.
-Legislation calling for settling primaries on Primary Day via establishment of instant run-off voting was introduced last year in the New York State Assembly.
+Legislation calling for settling primaries on Primary Day via establishment of instant run-off voting has been introduced in the state legislature in Albany.
 In addition, legislation calling for the establishment of instant run-off voting in New York City through referendum was introduced in the City Council earlier this year.